icewolfz/jiMUD/docs/codeeditor.designer.md

   - `Sinking up` is room sink up, **Note** this requires sink room type or custom handling, this will call set_up(path to up) and set_living_sink to on
   - `Sinking down` is room sink down, **Note** this requires sink room type or custom handling, this will call set_down(path to down) and set_living_sink to on
   - `No mgive` do not allow mages to mgive to people in this room
+  - `Underwater` Cause the room to be underwater
+  - `Waterdrink` Enable the water drink systems
 - `Forage` the amount of food returned each forage, -1 default to random amount of Max forage
 - `Max forage` the max amount player can forage per reset
 - `Secret exit` provide a hint that there is a secret exit in this room
 - `Dirt type` custom dirt type, if empty it will be based on terrain and weather
 - `Prevent peer` a message, true/false or a function to prevent peering any exit
 - `Temperature` set the room Temperature, every 100 or -100 triggers damage done by heat or cold
+- `Custom` custom properties you may want to set for a room
+  - `Type` The type of property
+    - `Normal` Saved when room is auto loading enabled, else works like Temporary
+    - `Temporary` Lost when room is reloaded
+  - `Name` The name of the property
+  - `Value` The value of the property, may use (:function:), ([mapping]), or ({array}) for mor advanced values, it will attempt to correctly format when possible

+### Advanced

+Advanced options for when creating a room

+- `Type` The room type, either an area base room or a standard room type
+- `Background` a css background color to make the room stand out in the map, not used for anything else
+- `Sub Area` An optional subarea name that will be used when creating code
+- `Sounds` Sounds the player can listen to with the listen command
+  - `Sound` the sound to listen to
+  - `Description` the sound to display
+- `Smells` smells for the room
+  - `Smell` the smell
+  - `Description` the smell to display
+- `Searches` searches the player can, in general this should be used to create stubs and expanded once the area is generated
+  - `search` what to search
+  - `Message` if a string will be displayed to player, if in the format of (:name:) it will generate a function stub to later fill in with more advanced search code or use function if exist
+- `Base properties` settings that effect how the base inherit object is handled
+  - `No Items` replace inherited base object items, if false items are merged with base items, and any with the same name are replaced with current
+  - `No Monsters` disable base inherited monsters
+  - `No objects` disable base inherited objects
+  - `No forage` do not return inherited forage object function
+  - `No rummage` do not return inherited rummage object function
+- `Forage Objects` objects to return when a player forages for food
+  - `Name` the object to return
+  - `Random` the chance it is this object
+  - `Arguments` Allows passing arguments when object is created, should be in data format meaning strings should be enclosed in "" e.g. "string", 1, 1.0, **money types and gem types do not support arguments, must use pile of coins or gem instead**
+- `Rummage Objects` objects to return when a player rummages for materials
+  - `Name` the object to return
+  - `Random` the chance it is this object
+  - `Arguments` Allows passing arguments when object is created, should be in data format meaning strings should be enclosed in "" e.g. "string", 1, 1.0, **money types and gem types do not support arguments, must use pile of coins or gem instead**
+- `Water Drink Message` message to display when drinking from water, **Requires WaterDrink property to be enabled**
+- `Water Germs` The germs that infect player when water is drunk, **Requires WaterDrink property to be enabled**
+- `Water Poisoned` The amount of poison in the water to poison drinker with, **Requires WaterDrink property to be enabled**
+- `Water Quality` How good the water is, **Requires WaterDrink property to be enabled**
+- `Water Source` Where the water comes from, **Requires WaterDrink property to be enabled**
+- `Water Wash Message`, The message to display when using water to wash, **Requires WaterDrink property to be enabled**
+- `Notes` Notes that will be appended after the description in the header comment block

+### Expert

+Expert options for room, these typically require coding experience to use properly

+- `Functions` functions to create when building the room, may use (: Name :) to use in places that support functions
+  - `Name` The name of the function, must follow the lpc identify naming rules
+  - `Type` The data type of the function, types that end in * are array data types
+  - `Code` The code body of the function
+  - `Variable Arguments` Are arguments optional
+  - `Arguments` The arguments for the function
+    - `Name` The name of the argument, must follow the lpc identify naming rules
+    - `Type` The data type of the argument, types that end in * are array data types
+    - `Expand` Functions allow ... expand operator that will store all dynamic arguments in this argument, it will be auto sorted as the final argument and there can only be one

 ## Design properties